gigascience/gigadb-website/docs/SETUP_CI_CD_PIPELINE.md

 is created to provide a PostgreSQL database for GigaDB.
 Both these machines can be used for a specific environment, most likely staging or live.

-There are two pre-requisites to fulfill before.
+There are two pre-requisites to fulfill beforehand:
 First, GitLab needs be configured for build and deployment to production (staging and live).
 Second, several tools are needed to set up a Docker-enabled server on the AWS cloud:
 AWS-CLI, Terraform, and Ansible.